 What are edge servers?

-So in NEMA cabinets, custom cabinetry in the middle of the desert, a closet, warehouse, or on a desk.
-Or right in the middle of a welding studio.
-All of those things are problems that people are having, that we’re trying to solve with edge servers.
+An edge server is able to bring server-like computation to the edge.
+They might be installed in NEMA enclosures, custom cabinetry in the middle of the desert, a closet, warehouse, on a desk, or even right in the middle of a welding studio.
+All of those locations are where people have problems with data computation; something we’re trying to solve with edge servers.

 Why use edge servers?

 As technology has evolved, decision making needs to happen quickly.
 If a decision can’t be made quickly, it may have major consequences, especially with the proliferation of artificial intelligence.
 For instance, let’s say you have a robotic arm on a manufacturing line.
 It needs to be able to react quickly because it’s too close to a person for safety reasons, or stop a line because it has identified a problem using its vision capability.
 The system doesn’t have the time to send data to a large analytic center to make that decision.
 It needs to stop immediately.
 OnLogic edge servers are being used by companies developing cobotics (collaborative robotics) solutions to ensure the safety of team members who work in close proximity to robots.

 Using edge servers to offset cloud computing costs